Albertadromeus: Classification

 Brown et al. (2013) erected a new taxon Orodrominae to differentiate those species that are more closely related to Orodromeus from those more closely related to Thescelosaurus.
 The validity of this new taxon is supported by the following: (a) the foramen magnum is between 20% and 30% of the width of the occipital condyle; (b) the pubis is articulated with a sacral rib; (c) there is a sharp and pronounced scapular spine; and (d) the fibular shaft is D-shaped in cross-section.
 The new taxon Orodrominae includes the newly discovered dinosaur Albertadromeus, Zephyrosaurus, Orodromeus and Oryctodromeus.
 Phylogenetic analyses suggest that Albertadromeus forms a clade with Zephyrosaurus and Orodromeus, with Oryctodromeus being less closely related.
 The following is a cladogram based on the phylogenetic analysis conducted by Brown et al. in 2013, showing the relationships of Albertadromeus:

+Diet

+In the absence of direct remnants of gastric content, the Albertadromeus diet is deduced on the basis of systematic position within the Ornithopoda and general morphology.
+It is considered a herbivore, probably specialised in the consumption of: ferns and low vegetation.
+It was a small herbivore, so it was probably quite selective about vegetation, and grazed in it, such as Triceratops and Charonosaurus.

 Paleoecology

 The remains of the type specimen of Albertadromeus was recovered in the Canal Creek locality in the Upper Oldman Formation, which is part of the Belly River Group in Alberta, Canada.
 The specimen was collected in a two-meter-thick fine to very fine sandstone unit that was deposited during the Campanian stage of the Cretaceous period, approximately 77 to 76 million years ago.
 This specimen is housed in the collection of the Royal Tyrrell Museum of Palaeontology in Drumheller, Alberta.

 Studies suggest that the paleoenvironment of the Oldman Formation was an ancient coastal plain.
 This formation has produced the remains of the theropods Saurornitholestes, Daspletosaurus, Troodon, and Dromaeosaurus, the ceratopsids Albertaceratops, Chasmosaurus, Anchiceratops, and Coronosaurus, the hadrosaurids Brachylophosaurus, Gryposaurus, Parasaurolophus, Maiasaura, and Corythosaurus, as well as other dinosaurs that shared that their paleoenvironment with Albertadromeus.